SumitDeshmukh1220/icoder-programming-hub/README.md

 I'm **Sumit Deshmukh**, an MCA student from **MIT Arts, Commerce & Science College, Alandi, Pune**.
 During my **final year of graduation**, I decided to go beyond the classroom and build something real.

 I learned **HTML, CSS, JavaScript, and Bootstrap** primarily through:
-- 📺 YouTube tutorials (channels on web dev & frontend design)
+- 📺 YouTube tutorials
 - 🔨 Hands-on practice — breaking things and fixing them
-- 📖 Documentation (MDN, Bootstrap docs, Stack Overflow)
+- 📖 Documentation (Bootstrap docs, Stack Overflow)

 iCoder started as a small HTML page and grew into a full multi-page website.
 Every section — from the hero code card animation to the scroll-reveal effects — was a new lesson learned. 🚀